Zillennials: Economic activity

-Zillennials have higher brand loyalty and less price sensitivity than millennials, leading to more stable purchasing patterns.
+Zillennials have higher brand loyalty and less price sensitivity than Millennials, leading to more stable purchasing patterns.
 According to PYMNTS Intelligence reports, 75% of zillennials shop both online and in-store, blending digital convenience with the tactile benefits of physical stores and 72% of them are more influenced by trusted sources like friends or family than by traditional advertising when it comes to what drives their purchasing decisions.
 Zillennials are discerning shoppers, many place a high value on social and environmental factors when picking where to shop.
 For them, budgeting is also a key priority when making decisions about where and how to shop.

 Consumers in this age group are more likely to live paycheck to paycheck than the population overall.
 Plus, they are likelier to have outstanding balances from student loans, credit cards, store cards and personal loans, among others.

-A 2025 online survey of 1,089 U.S. adults conducted by Arrivia, a travel loyalty technology provider, found that zillennials are emerging as a high-potential audience, with growing income and specific travel preferences.
+A 2025 online survey of 1,089 US adults conducted by Arrivia, a travel loyalty technology provider, found that zillennials are emerging as a high-potential audience, with growing income and specific travel preferences.
 Nearly half live at home with their parents (48%) while reporting household incomes of $100,000 or more (41%), giving them more flexibility to spend on travel.
 Compared to the survey average, zillennials are nearly twice as likely to travel internationally.
-They also showed a higher interest than both Gen Z and millennials in bundled packages that include a cruise, hotel and airfare.

-Nearly one in three zillennials (27%) said they’ve taken a cruise, compared to just 18% of baby boomers.
+They also showed a higher interest than both Gen Z and Millennials in bundled packages that include a cruise, hotel and airfare.
+Nearly one in three zillennials (27%) said they've taken a cruise, compared to just 18% of Baby Boomers.

-Zillennials are less likely than older consumers to own a motor vehicle as their primary means of transportation, instead, they are embracing alternatives such as leasing, public transit and ridesharing services.They are also more likely than any other generation to name the lack of down payment funds as their top obstacle to home ownership.
+Zillennials are less likely than older consumers to own a motor vehicle as their primary means of transportation, instead, they are embracing alternatives such as leasing, public transit, and ridesharing services.
+They are also more likely than any other generation to name the lack of down payment funds as their top obstacle to home ownership.

 Health

 The onset of the COVID-19 pandemic disrupted certain social markers for zillennials.
 They are less likely than Generation Z to use online pharmacies.

+A PYMNTS Intelligence's Generational Pulse survey shows that "digital-first Gen Zers and zillennials are racing ahead on virtual doctor's visits, health tracking apps, with alternative payment methods".

 Personal values

 According to CNN, zillennials are more aligned with Generation Z on social issues.
-A 2017 analysis by Ubl, Walden, and Arbit found that they were raised by "skeptical Xers and pragmatic Gen Jonesers" who, in turn, instilled in them a bias toward pragmatism over idealism.
+A 2017 analysis by Ubl, Walden, and Arbit found that they were raised by "skeptical Xers and pragmatic Gen Jonesers" who, in turn, instilled in them a preference for pragmatism to idealism.
 Diversity and independence are the traits used most often by the cohort to describe what will set their micro-generation apart.
 The study found the cohort to be more creative and more likely to self-identify into a minority group than other generational cohorts.